 Apart from that, young men and women sing songs as well and are served with rice, beer, and meat. in a nutshell, Sekrenyi is quite a fun festival of Kohima, Nagaland.

-1. First Day.
 Various rituals and ceremonies are performed on the occasion of the Sekrenyi Festival in Nagaland, which is one of the most celebrated festivals of Kohima.
-The preparations for the first day of this festival include cleansing of the wells by the males.
+The preparations for the first day of this festival include the cleansing of the wells by the males.
 But, only young boys who are above the age of 6-7 years are allowed to take part in this ritual.

 Then, in the morning of the first day, also known as Kezie, all these young men go to the wells for the purpose of washing their body parts and also simultaneously, sprinkle the water on their clothes and even weapons for hunting.
 After quenching their own thirst, they collect the water for the womenfolk of their homes.
 They draw water from a pot named Zumho.

-2. The Second Day.
 With the onset of the second day, many young men assemble in the village to perform ablutions.
 For this purpose, the men adorn themselves with two new shawls.
 After this, the people ritualistically sprinkle the holy water on their chests, knees as well as right arms.
-This ritual majorly signifies washing away of sins and ill luck.
+This ritual majorly signifies washing away sins and ill luck.
 This day also goes into collecting the wild fruits to decorate their houses, particularly, the house that belongs to their common ancestors.

-3. The Fourth Day.
 While the third day is kept quite understated, on the fourth day of the Sekrenyi Festival, men and girls with shaven heads gather and sing traditional songs for the entire day.
-These songs carry a flavour of valour and bravery.
+These songs carry a flavor of valor and bravery.
 The men and women wear traditional dresses on this day.
 And while the men carry head hunting spades, the womenfolk carry baskets along with them.
 The couples further travel inside the jungle and collect corks, stones, wood pieces, and many other things.
 All of these collected items are used in preparing beads, necklaces, and other interesting things.

-5. The Sixth, Seventh and Eighth Day.
 The sixth and seventh days are holidays; a time when majorly people like to stay with their family.
-However, in some of the villages, the seventh day is devoted to hunting, although this is practised only in a few villages.
-And then on the eighth day, a ritual involving replacing the old gate with a new one is practised.
+However, in some of the villages, the seventh day is devoted to hunting, although this is practiced only in a few villages.
+And then on the eighth day, a ritual involving replacing the old gate with a new one is practiced.

 If you want to enjoy Nagaland festivals, especially this one, then Kohima is the place to be which is located at an approximate distance of 2,282, 3,084, 1,359, and 3,343 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 And while many prefer to take a flight, there are other ways to reach here as well.
 Let's start with the most popular mode.